scoder5/LeetCode-Solutions/README.md

-#Problems And Solutions Of LeetCode
+#A collection of Problems And Solutions Of LeetCode
 #Python